 FIND A MENTOR

-To get Job In Animation Industry we suggests you seek out a mentor, but be smart about whom you approach: Identifying someone who grew their own career through mentorship is a good tactic.
+To get a Job In Animation Industry we suggest you seek out a mentor, but be smart about whom you approach: Identifying someone who grew their own career through mentorship is a good tactic.

 In general, networking is key.
 “Make connections,” she urges.
 “You may meet someone now who, if you’ve made a positive impression, will remember you down the road and think, ‘Hey!
 I want to hire that artist we met a few months ago at the career fair.
 We didn’t have a suitable opportunity then, but they’d be great for this job now.'”